 Maui is an island located in Hawaii and it is like a tropical paradise.
 If you think a trip to Maui is just beaches and lazy pool parties, let me tell you this is not the case.
 Sure, the beach is a big part of the trip to Maui, but there is a lot more to see and experience on this beautiful island.
-From the lovely culture to absolutely breathtaking natural sights, it’s totally worth visiting.
+From the lovely culture and the best Maui luau to absolutely breathtaking natural sights, it’s totally worth visiting.

 When I first visited Hawaii, I wasn’t all that hyped.
 I thought it’ll just be beaches and parties.
 But I’m glad my friends dragged me along because not only did I absolutely fall in love with the tropical culture there, but the islands of Maui and Kauai are just awesome.
-I suggest you also look for the cheapest flights going to Hawaii and enjoy an awesome weekend there.
+I suggest you plan your dream trip to Hawaii now and start by looking for the cheapest flights going to Hawaii and enjoy an awesome weekend there.

 Beaches are a major part of Maui and no vacation is complete without a visit to the beautiful sandy land with the cool water waves splashing gently.
 Even though there are plenty of awesome beaches in Maui, I personally think South Maui is home to some of the very best.
 There are many activities you can do at any one of the amazing beaches.